Manishearth/manishearth.github.io/source/_posts/2018-02-15-picking-apart-the-crashing-ios-string.markdown

 also applies to other scripts where this isn't the case anyway.

+The exception vowels are interesting.
+They're basically all vowels that are made up of _two_ glyph components.
+Philippe Verdy points out:

+> And why this bug does not occur with some vowels is because these are vowels in two parts,
+> that are first decomposed into two separate glyphs reordered in the buffer of glyphs, while
+> other vowels do not need this prior mapping and keep their initial direct mapping from their
+> codepoints in fonts, which means that this has to do to the way the ZWNJ looks for the glyphs
+> of the vowels in the glyphs buffer and not in the initial codepoints buffer: there's some desynchronization,
+> and more probably an uninitialized data field (for the lookup made in handling ZWNJ) if no vowel decomposition was done
+> (the same data field is correctly initialized when it is the first consonnant which takes an alternate form before
+> a virama, like in most Indic consonnant clusters, because the a glyph buffer is created.

 ## Generalizing

 So, ultimately, the full set of cases that cause the crash are: